-Seattle, Tahoma, and other big cities on the sound make up some of the best fishing in Washington.
+Seattle, Tacoma, and other big cities on the sound make up some of the best fishing in Washington.
 If you can pick a single time to visit Jet City to do some angling, we’d highly recommend the winter Chinook season, which peaks from November until mid-January.
 As for the Salmon season, Puget Sound should be on your radar anywhere from early July until late September.

 If you hear people talking with excitement about something called a Blackmouth Salmon, don’t be confused.
 That’s a common local name for juvenile Chinook, a very popular fish to go after ‘round here.